Toolbox for reconstructing quantum theory from rules on information acquisition

 \section{The $N=1$ case and the Bloch ball}

-Before closing this toolkit for now, we quickly give a flavour of the capabilities of the newly developed concepts and tools by applying them to show that in the simplest case of a single gbit ($N=1$) principles \ref{lim}--\ref{time} indeed only have two solutions within $\cl_{\rm gbit}$, namely the qubit and the rebit state space including their respective time evolution groups.
+Before closing this toolkit for now, we quickly give a flavor of the capabilities of the newly developed concepts and tools by applying them to show that in the simplest case of a single gbit ($N=1$) rules \ref{lim}--\ref{time} indeed only have two solutions within $\cl_{\rm gbit}$, namely the qubit and the rebit state space including their respective time evolution groups.
 This proves the claim of section \ref{sec_principles} for $N=1$.

 To this end, recall theorem \ref{thm_3d} which asserts that the dimension of the $N=1$ state space $\Sigma_1$ is either $D_1=2$ or $D_1=3$ which thus far we suggestively referred to as the `rebit' and `qubit case', respectively.